AbrarRayva/abrarrayva/README.md

 ## Current Projects
 - [abrarrayva.github.io](https://abrarrayva.github.io/) - A website powered using GitHub Pages environment.
 Basically a website for me to test my HTML, CSS, and JavaScript skills.
-- Gabud SMP - A private Minecraft Survival Multiplayer server.
-I'm currently working on a Discord Bot to provide informations about the server such as server ping, server status (online, offline, or under maintenance), server uptime, and much more to the members.

 <!--
 **AbrarRayva/abrarrayva** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.